worldbank/GEEST/README.md

 1. Create a project folder that will be used to store all tool outputs.

-3. Set the output directory to project folder created in the previous step.
+3. Set the output directory to the project folder created in the previous step.

 5. Set the country boundary layer by navigating to and selecting the **Admin 0** country boundary polygon shapefile for the country you want to analyze.

    **Input File:** *AdminBoundaries/Admin0.shp*

-7. Select the appropriate coordinate reference system (CRS) form the QGIS CRS database.
+7. Select the appropriate coordinate reference system (CRS) from the QGIS CRS database.

-**Appendix A**  _lists the all the CRS to be used for the SIDS countries._
+**Appendix A**  _lists all the CRS to be used for the SIDS countries._

 5. Copy and paste the EPSG code for your specific country and paste it in the Filter bar as seen in the image below.